-- 259 provide for convenient collection for any municipality; - 260 (K) A description of the criteria to be used in the battery stewardship 261 program to determine whether an entity may serve as a collection site - 262 for discarded batteries under the program;
+(J) A description of how the battery stewardship program will collect all covered battery brands on a free, continuous, convenient, visible and accessible basis, including a description of how the program will provide for convenient collection for any municipality with a population of one hundred thousand or more people; 261 (K) A description of the criteria to be used in the battery stewardship 262 program to determine whether an entity may serve as a collection site 263 for discarded batteries under the program;

-- (L) Collection goals for each of the first three years of implementation of the battery stewardship program that are based on the estimated total weight of primary and rechargeable covered batteries that have been sold in the state in the previous three calendar years by the producers participating in the battery stewardship plan; - (M) Identification of proposed sorters, transporters, processors and facilities to be used by the battery stewardship program for the final disposition of batteries and how environmentally sound management practices will be applied throughout the management of collected batteries; - 273 (N) Details of how the battery stewardship program will achieve a 274 recycling efficiency rate, calculated consistent with this section of not 275 less than sixty per cent for rechargeable batteries and not less than 276 seventy per cent for primary batteries; and - (O) Goals for increasing public awareness of the program and descriptions of how the public education and outreach components of the battery stewardship program will be implemented. - 280 (3) Each battery stewardship organization shall submit a new plan to 281 the commissioner for approval upon request of the commissioner.
-The 282 commissioner may identify the types of significant changes that require 283 a new plan to be submitted to the commissioner for approval. - 284 (4) Each battery stewardship organization shall provide plan 285 amendments to the commissioner for approval whenever: - 286 (A) Changes are proposed to the performance goals of the battery 287 stewardship program based on performance of such program;
+(L) Collection goals for each of the first three years of implementation of the battery stewardship program that are based on the estimated total weight of primary and rechargeable covered batteries that have been sold in the state in the previous three calendar years by the producers participating in the battery stewardship plan;

+(M) Identification of proposed sorters, transporters, processors and facilities to be used by the battery stewardship program for the final disposition of batteries and how environmentally sound management practices will be applied throughout the management of collected batteries;

+(N) Details of how the battery stewardship program will achieve a recycling efficiency rate, calculated consistent with this section of not less than sixty per cent for rechargeable batteries and not less than seventy per cent for primary batteries; and

+(O) Goals for increasing public awareness of the program and descriptions of how the public education and outreach components of the battery stewardship program will be implemented.

+(3) Each battery stewardship organization shall submit a new plan to the commissioner for approval upon request of the commissioner.
+The commissioner may identify the types of significant changes that require a new plan to be submitted to the commissioner for approval.

+- (4) Each battery stewardship organization shall provide planamendments to the commissioner for approval whenever: - (A) Changes are proposed to the performance goals of the batterystewardship program based on performance of such program;

-(B) There is a change to the method of financing the battery stewardship plan implementation, including changes to the fees or fee structure established in the battery stewardship plan; or
+(B) There is a change to the method of financing the batterystewardship plan implementation, including changes to the fees or fee

+291 structure established in the battery stewardship plan; or